The application of soil microorganisms is very extensive. We can repair contaminated soils, produce fungicide, biopesticides, and so on.

 Soil is not merely a simple combination of soil particles and fertilizers.
 As an active component of soil, soil microorganisms in their own lives, through the exchange of metabolically active oxygen and carbon dioxide, and secreted organic acids, etc. contribute to the soil particles.

 The formation of a large aggregate structure eventually results in soil.
 The floristic composition, biomass, and life activities of soil microbes are closely related to the creation and development of soil.

 2. Decompose Organic Matters

-Soil microorganisms living around the roots of plants can also regulate plant growth.
-Symbiotic microorganisms such as rhizobia, mycorrhizae, and fungi can directly supply nitrogen, phosphorus, and other mineral elements to the plants, as well as organic acids, amino acids, and vitamins. , Auxin and other natural nutrients promote plant growth.
+Soil microbes living around the roots of plants can also regulate plant growth.
+Symbiotic microbes such as rhizobia, mycorrhizae, and fungi can directly supply nitrogen, phosphorus, and other mineral elements to the plants, as well as organic acids, amino acids, and vitamins. , Auxin and other natural nutrients promote plant growth.
 Soil microorganisms are closely related to plant root nutrition.

 5. Use in Soil Degradation